Major in Information Systems

 For more information on the classes you'll be taking as a Information Systems major, check out the Information Systems Requirements Page

 Information Systems requires an understanding of how software impacts businesses and how businesses can benefit from utilizing software in new ways.
-As a liberal arts college, we believe that students should be well rounded, so Information Systems students also take several business administration and economics courses.
+We believe that students should be well rounded, so Information Systems students also take several business administration and economics courses.
 You won’t practice your profession in a vacuum, so we provide the necessary academic and extracurricular opportunities to give application to your classroom knowledge.

 You’ll design databases from scratch, develop the entire backend for a web application, and learn how to set up LANs and WANs, and even try to hack into your classmates’ systems while they’re trying to hack yours.